Rocky5/ENVIOS/BUILDING.md

                 qemu-user-binfmt zstd parted imagemagick
 ```

-Next, build the version of JELOS for your device.
+Next, build the version of ENVIOS for your device.
 See the table above for dependencies.
-If you're building for the RG351V, RG351P will be built first to provide the build root dependency.
+If you're building for the RG353P/V/M, RG503 will be built first to provide the build root dependency.
 To execute a build, run `make {device}`

 ```
-make RG351V
+make RG353P
 ```

 ### Building a single package
 It is also possible to build individual packages.
 ```
-DEVICE=RG351V ARCH=aarch64 ./scripts/clean busybox
+DEVICE=RG353P ARCH=aarch64 ./scripts/clean busybox
-DEVICE=RG351V ARCH=aarch64 ./scripts/build busybox
+DEVICE=RG353P ARCH=aarch64 ./scripts/build busybox
 ```

 > Note: Emulation Station package build requires additional steps because its source code located in a separate repository, see instructions inside, [link](https://github.com/JustEnoughLinuxOS/distribution/blob/main/packages/ui/emulationstation/package.mk).